 By now, Ularu was at least a hundred feet up, with Amelia close behind.
 Kevin had only managed to climb about twenty feet, and it was clear he was struggling.
 Suddenly, Ularu cried out.
 Jason craned his neck to look up.
 A faint shimmering had appeared in the air above Ularu’s head.
 It was a force field, and hovering above it was one of Ardemesius’ softball-sized robots.

 Another set of high-pitched cries came from the jungle, much closer this time.
 Abandoning caution, Jason scrambled upward.
 His foot slipped and he banged his knee, but he managed to recover.
 In moments, he was right under Kevin, who had paused to rest.

 “You have to go faster, Kev.”

 Suddenly, there was a crash in the underbrush below.
-A group of gulangal burst from the jungle and several of them flung themselves up the cliff toward Jason.
+Several gulangal burst from the jungle and flung themselves toward Jason.
 Instinctively, he pulled his legs up, but with Kevin’s feet right over his head, he had nowhere to go.

-Two gulangal scrambled to within one body length of him, but they seemed to have trouble getting purchase with their long, curved claws.
-For one blood-freezing moment, Jason locked eyes with one of the pre-sentient beasts.
+Two of the beasts scrambled to within a few feet of him, but they seemed to have trouble getting purchase with their long, curved claws.
+For half a second, Jason locked eyes with one of them.
 He saw more than intelligence and hunger there.
 He saw hatred.
 Pure, unfiltered loathing.
-In that one brief second he realized the gulangal didn’t just want to kill humans for food, they wanted to kill humans because they hated them.
+In that one brief moment he realized the gulangal didn’t just want to kill humans for food, they wanted to kill humans because they hated them.
 Then the ape-like monsters slid back, their claws scraping and scratching against the rock like fingernails on a blackboard.
 When they hit the ground, they let out another chorus of eardrum-piercing screams.